 Useful in Large Lawns and Gardens

-For my 2-acre plot of land, a 75-foot long flexible garden hose like the XHose is helpful, although I wish now that I’d bought the 100-foot version.
+For a 2-acre plot of land, a 75-foot long flexible garden hose like the XHose is helpful, although the 100-foot version is more useful in our yard.
 It comes in 25, 50, 75, and 100 foot lengths.

 Long Lasting Construction

 It has a super strong rubber inner tube for greater strength and flexibility, along with an outer web shell for added strength.

 This XHose Expandable Garden Hose as Seen on TV, Grows when you Turn On the Water

 This as seen on TV hose expands (lengthens) when you apply water pressure to it, expanding up to three times its empty size.